 - Be a writing coach: Encourage your child to write letters, stories, thank-you notes, and shopping lists.

 - Keep reading aloud: Include non-illustrated chapter books to challenge children to visualize what's happening.

 - Listen to your child read: If she stumbles on a word, help her sound it out, but don't let her struggle too much.
 Tell the child to tap you when she's ready for you to provide the word.
 If your child is reluctant to read alone, read along with her, or take turns reading a sentence or paragraph at a time.
-Start with simple preschool favorites, such as Dr. Seuss' Hop on Pop, and move on to easy readers and simple chapter books as your child gains confidence and competence.
+Start with simple preschool favorites, and move on to easy readers and simple chapter books as your child gains confidence and competence.